ignastraskevicius-projects/disbursements/README.md

 ### To Do

 * Old Orders & Merchants data migration is not done.
+* Disbursements query for a specific merchant is not done.
 * API to capture live completed-orders flow is not done
 * Onboarding API for merchants created in SeQura after initial data migration - is not done.
+* Errors are expressed only as http error codes
+* Logging, Security, Other important non-functional requirements for services going live - not done.